gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 account that heartbeat (HB) chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accommodate latency differences.

+DTLS Record Limit negotiation {{RFC8449}} is not supported, the supported record size is 16384 bytes.

 ## Considerations about SCTP Protection Solutions {#sctp-protection-solutions}